proxystore/proxystore/docs/contributing.rst

 This will test against multiple versions of Python and can be slow.

 Module-level unit-test are located in the :code:`tests/` directory and its structure is intended to match that of :code:`proxystore/`.
-E.g. the tests for :code:`proxystore/store/cache.py` are located in :code:`tests/store/test_cache.py`.
+E.g. the tests for :code:`proxystore/store/cache.py` are located in :code:`tests/store/cache_test.py`; however, additional test files can be added as needed.
+Tests should be narrowly focused and target a single aspect of the code's functionality, tests should not test internal implementation details of the code, and tests should not be dependent on the order in which they are run.

+Code that is useful for building tests but is not a test itself belongs in the :code:`testing/` directory.

 .. code-block:: bash

    # Run all tests in tests/
    $ tox -e py38
    # Run a specific test
-   $ tox -e py38 -- tests/test_factory.py::test_lambda_factory
+   $ tox -e py38 -- tests/factory_test.py::test_lambda_factory

 If code changes require an update to the documentation (e.g., for function signature changes, new modules, etc.), the documentation can be built with :code:`$ tox -e docs`.